-Most estate agents charge a percentage fee based on the price they sell your property for, and this can be anywhere between 1% and 3.5%.
+Most estate agents charge a percentage fee based on the price they sell your property for, and this can be anywhere between 1% and 2%.

-You might think you’ve done great by ‘talking’ an agent into a much lower fee, but looking at it from a commercial view-point, they won’t be especially happy with low fee – so how can you be sure they are giving you anywhere near 100% effort to actually sell your property for the best price?
+You might think you’ve done brilliantly by ‘negotiating’ an agent into a much lower fee, but looking at it from a commercial viewpoint, they won’t be especially happy with that low fee – so how can you be sure they are giving you anywhere near 100% effort to actually sell your property for the best price?

 A sliding fee scale might not be an acceptable proposition to many agents, and you can read between lines for the reasons as to why some might baulk at the idea.